We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Glucomannan fiber is also prebiotic.
 This means that it feeds the healthy bacteria that colonize the intestines.

-The International Journal of Biological Macromolecules review notes that the stomach does not digest the fiber.
-Instead, the fiber passes through to the intestines, where the intestinal bacteria can ferment it and use it as fuel.
+The 2019 review notes that the stomach does not digest the fiber.
+Instead, it passes through to the intestines, where the intestinal bacteria can ferment it and use it as fuel.

 This process is important, as the health of the intestinal microorganisms influences the overall well-being of the body.

-A study in Current Developments in Nutrition notes the benefits of prebiotic compounds, including their ability to:
+A 2018 study notes the benefits of prebiotic compounds, including their ability to:

 - increase healthy bacteria in the intestines